 Excavation within Protected Tree Root Zone: When excavation for utility work is required to occur within the protected root zone, all excavation is to be done by directional drilling the utility under the root zone.
-See

-Exhibit 23 37 00-1 Utility Requirements Under Tree Root Zones.
+See Exhibit 23 37 00-1 Utility Requirements Under Tree Root Zones.
 No trenching is to occur in the PRZ without prior approval by the F&S Landscape Architect or Horticulturist

-Tree Replacement Policy: When a University owned tree is scheduled for removal due to construction work on campus, the project is required to furnish and install a new replacement tree unless otherwise approved by the F&S Landscape Architect or Horticulturist.
+Tree Replacement Policy: When a University owned tree is scheduled for removal due to construction work on campus, the project is required to furnish and install a new replacement tree at the required replacement rate, unless otherwise approved by the F&S Landscape Architect or Horticulturist.

-If a University tree is damaged by a contractor doing work on campus, and the F&S Landscape Architect or Horticulturist determines the tree should be removed due to damage, the contractor shall be required to furnish and install a replacement tree.
+If a University tree is damaged by a contractor doing work on campus, and the F&S Landscape Architect or Horticulturist determines the tree should be removed due to damage, the contractor shall be required to furnish and install a replacement tree(s) at the required replacement rate.
 Costs for removal of the damaged tree, associated stump grinding and landscape restoration shall be included with the costs for furnishing and installing the replacement tree, and shall be at no additional cost to the University.